 New York - Princeton - Philadelphia - Lancaster - Washington DC (372 miles)

 In the morning, we will visit the Princeton University, the world-famous Ivy League university in New Jersey.
 Later on, we will continue to Philadelphia and take a tour outside the Independence National Historical Park, home to the Old Capitol Building, Independence Hall and the Liberty Bell.
-We can take the Double Decker Bus to tour around the city.
+We will take the Double Decker Bus to tour around the city.
 Our last stop of the day will be the Amish Farm and House to learn about Amish history and heritage.
 We will stay overnight in Washington D.C.

 One of the most historically significant cities in the United States, Philadelphia was the first capital of the U.S.The City of Brotherly Love draws history buffs and lovers of culture from all corners of the globe!